Nicky Gile Rocks Cheeky Black Thong In Booty-Baring Instagram Snapshots

 Nicky Gile isn't leaving much to the imagination in the new snaps she posted to her Instagram page.
 The American model flashed her round posterior in two sultry snapshots uploaded on Tuesday, February 2.
 In the pictures, she showed off her killer curves in a sexy ensemble.

-In the new addition to her feed, Nicky wore a skimpy black crop top.
-Her pose made it hard to see the front side of her top.
-From what was visible, the garment featured halter-style straps that clung to her neck, accentuating her shoulders and slim arms.
+In the latest addition to her feed, Nicky wore a skimpy black crop top.
+From what was visible, the garment was a halter style which secured behind her neck, and accentuated her shoulders and slim arms.
 The backless design allowed her to showcase plenty of skin.
-Notably, the back portion also had a tie-up feature securing the piece.
+The back had a lace-up feature securing the piece.

-She sported a matching thong that showcased her curvaceous derriere.
-The bottoms were plain black, and it complemented her flawless complexion.
-It had a low-cut waistline that helped highlight her flat stomach, as well as high leg cuts that emphasized the curves of her hips.
-The thong displayed her perky buns.
-The babe completed her look by wearing a pair of Nike Air Force 1 sneakers.

-The second snap showed Nicky in a similar stance.
-This time, she faced the backrest of the couch and crossed her legs.
+The second snap showed Nicky in a similar pose.
+This time, she faced the back of the couch and crossed her legs.

-Nicky tied her highlighted blond locks in a high ponytail, keeping most of her locks away from her face and shoulders.
-She accessorized with a pair of small hoop earrings and nothing else.
+Nicky styled her highlighted blond locks in a high ponytail, and the straight locks trailed down her back.
+She accessorized with a pair of small hoop earrings.

-Nicky wrote something vague in the caption of the post.
-She tagged several Instagram pages in the picture.
+Nicky added a short caption and tagged several Instagram pages in the picture.
 She revealed that her top came from Adika Style.
 According to the geotag, she was in Miami.

 As of this writing, the new social media upload has racked up more than 34,800 likes and over 800 comments.
 Nicky's avid admirers flocked to the comments section to shower her with compliments and praise.
 Many talked about her insane figure, while others went crazy over her cheeky display.